ansys/scade-ps/doc/source/user-guide/obfuscator.rst

 Limitations
 ===========

-* Project properties are unchanged: root, expanded, instrumented operators...
+* Project properties are unchanged: root, expanded, instrumented operators, etc.
-* KCG pragma name are unchanged
+* KCG ``pragma name`` are unchanged
 * Imported code is unchanged
 * Project files accessed with an absolute path are modified
 * Symbol files (SSL) are not taken into account